 - 1. Install the SFP transceivers in the Fibre Channel and GbE ports, as required.
-Refer to "Installing and removing FC transceivers in a port blade" on page 81 for more detailed instructions. - 2.
-Remove the rubber plugs from the ports to be used. - 3.
-Position a transceiver so that it is oriented correctly and insert it into a port until it is firmly seated and the latching mechanism clicks.
+Refer to "Removing and installing transceivers" on page 91 for more detailed - 2.
+Remove the rubber plugs from the ports to be used.

+3. Position a transceiver so that it is oriented correctly and insert it into a port until it is firmly seated and the latching mechanism clicks.
 For instructions specific to the type of transceiver, see the transceiver manufacturer's documentation.